 Ref Condition (o) detailed design of habitat enhancement for the Little Penguin and Shoreline Foragers must be finalised and roosting measures must be installed as soon as reasonably practicable but no later than 18 months following the Commencement of Construction (see (h) and (i) above).
-EM.6E The HW Shortt Park penguin and shorebird protection area shall include the following: (a) fencing of the boundaries in general accordance with Appendix 1 and as specified in the BPP with a minimum standard to control dogs from accessing the protection area from the landward side and a suspended rope barrier (or similar) allowing penguins to safely pass underneath on the seaward side; (b) pest management measures in accordance with the Pest Management Strategy provided under Condition EM.5; (c) A Planting Plan to outline areas of planting surrounding nesting opportunities or the maintenance of vegetation-free areas as appropriate.
-The Planting Plan shall include as a minimum: (i) The species that are proposed to be planted, the size of the plants and the density of planting; (ii) A timeline for the completion of the proposed planting; and (iii) Details of the maintenance and management of the planting and management of pest plants; (d) signage identifying the protection area and its values; (e) opportunities to enhance Little Penguin habitat within the protection area in accordance with Condition EM.6A; (f) opportunities to enhance Shoreline Forager habitat, including wooden poles providing further safe roosting habitats; and (g) provisions as appropriate to respond to, and provide ecological resilience to, sea level rise.
-In relation to the above matters all plans for, and works undertaken within, the HW Shortt Park protection area shall ensure that erosion and wind-blown sand effects are avoided or minimised.
-The following timeframes shall apply to the HW Shortt Park penguin and shorebird protection area: (h) fencing must be completed as soon as reasonably practicable but no later than 18 months following the Commencement of Construction (see (a) above); (i) pest management measures must be installed and be operational as soon as reasonably practicable but no later than 18 months following the Commencement of Construction (see (b) above); (j) planting shall be undertaken and completed in accordance with the timeframes specified in the Planting Plan (see (c) above); (k) signage must be installed as soon as reasonably practicable but no later than 18 months following the Commencement of Construction (see (d) above); and (I) detailed design of habitat enhancement for the Little Penguin and Shoreline Foragers must be finalised and roosting measures must be installed as soon as reasonably practicable but no later than 18 months following the Commencement of Construction (see (e) and (f) and above).
+EM.6E practicable but no later than 18 months following the Commencement of Construction (i) planting shall be undertaken and completed in accordance with the timeframes specified in the Planting Plan (see (c) above); (k) signage must be installed as soon as reasonably practicable but no later than 18 months following the Commencement of Construction (see (d) above); and (l) detailed design of habitat enhancement for the Little Penguin and Shoreline Foragers must be finalised and roosting measures must be installed as soon as reasonably practicable but no later than 18 months following the Commencement of Construction (see (e) and (f) and above).
 Rubbish a nd waste management EM.7 The Consent Holder shall undertake a six-monthly rubbish clean up along the shared path and its adjacent beaches which will involve two staff and a vehicle proceeding along the Project area collecting litter for 1 working day for the duration of this consent.